Top Back to top

 EBMT-WMDA Transplant and Search Coordinators Day

-The Multi-stakeholder Forum on Innovative Cellular Therapies is a forum designed to align regulatory science, practice and health economics with multiple points of view from both healthcare providers and users.
+Formerly called Multi-stakeholder Forum on Innovative Cellular Therapies, these sessions are meant to align regulatory science, practice, and health economics with multiple points of view from both healthcare providers and users.
 It aims at fostering affordable access to innovative cellular therapies.

 Trainee Day